JJoriping/KKuTu/README.md

 - [GNU General Public License](https://github.com/JJoriping/KKuTu/blob/master/LICENSE) for all source codes in this repository.
 - [Creative Commons License CC BY](https://creativecommons.org/licenses/by/4.0/) for all images and sounds in this repository.
 	- But if you use these for operating KKuTu service provided by this repository, you may omit the attribution(BY).
+- [MIT License](https://github.com/yan-foto/electron-pug/blob/master/LICENSE.md) for electron-pug that is modified to suit this repository.

 [dev-blog]: http://blog.jjo.kr/220935346136